-- 2. "Bingo Occasion" means a single session or gathering at which a series of successive bingo games are played. - 3.
-"Card games" means non-banking card games played in conformity with Nevada State law regulating hours, wages and pot limitations. - 4.
-"Game Card" and "Bingo game card" means a regular or special Bingo Card. - 5.
-"Lotto" means a game of chance played for prizes with cards bearing numbers or other designations in which the player holding the card covers such numbers or designations when objects similarly numbered or designated are drawn or otherwise randomly determined, in which the game is won by the first player to cover a predesignated arrangement on the card. - 6.
-"Pull Tabs" means factory covered tickets which are purchased and opened by customers revealing a predetermined winning arrangement. - 7.
-"Punch Board" means a small board that has many holes, each filled with a rolled up printed slip to be punched out upon payment of a player fee, in an effort to obtain a slip that entitles the player to a designated prize. - 8.
-"Regular Bingo Card" means a board card issued to a person upon payment of admission fee which affords a person the opportunity to participate in all regular bingo games played at a bingo occasion. - 9.
-"Special Bingo Card" means a disposable, specially marked bingo card which affords a person the opportunity to participate in a special bingo game for special prizes, or a game card generated by and appearing on the screen of a computer employed by the gaming facility and assigned to a player for a bingo game(s). - 10.
-"Special Bingo Game" means any bingo game which is not a regular bingo game and which is played with special bingo cards whether or not for special prizes. - 11.
-"Tip Jars" means a game of chance, wherein a person upon payment of a fee, is permitted to reach into, or tip a jar containing printed slips, and extract one slip in an effort to obtain a slip that entitles the player to a designated prize.
+- 6. "Lotto" means a game of chance played for prizes with cards bearing numbers or other designations in which the player holding the card covers such numbers or designations when objects similarly numbered or designated are drawn or otherwise randomly determined, in which the game is won by the first player to cover a pre-designated arrangement on the card. - 7.
+"Pull Tabs" means factory covered tickets which are purchased and opened by customers revealing a predetermined winning arrangement. - 8.
+"Punch Board" means a small board that has many holes, each filled with a rolled up printed slip to be punched out upon payment of a player fee, in an effort to obtain a slip that entitles the player to a designated prize. - 9.
+"Regular Bingo Card" means a board card issued to a person upon payment of admission fee which affords a person the opportunity to participate in all regular bingo games played at a bingo occasion. - 10.
+"Special Bingo Card" means a disposable, specially marked bingo card which affords a person the opportunity to participate in a special bingo game for special prizes, or a game card generated by and appearing on the screen of a computer employed by the gaming facility and assigned to a player for a bingo game(s). - 11.
+"Special Bingo Game" means any bingo game which is not a regular bingo game and which is played with special bingo cards whether or not for special prizes. - 12.
+"Tip Jars" means a game of chance, wherein a person upon payment of a fee, is permitted to reach into, or tip jar containing printed slips, and extract one slip in an effort to obtain a slip that entitles the player to a designated prize.

 Section 18.
-Persons Authorized to Conduct Class II Gaming.
+Person Authorized to Conduct Class II Gaming.